Litigation is a way of resolving disputes through the court system. Disputes fall into one of two following classifications: civil or criminal.

 Thorne v Kennedy involved a binding financial agreement between a wealthy Australian property developer and his ex-wife.

 The couple met online in 2006 on a website for potential brides.
 At the time, Ms Thorne was 36 years old, living in the Middle East with no substantial assets.
-Mr Kennedy was 67 years old and had assets worth between $18 million – $24 million.
+Mr Kennedy was 67 years old and had assets in the vicinity of $18 million – $24 million.

 Ms Thorne moved to Australia.
-Then, ten days before their wedding Mr Kennedy took Ms Thorne to a solicitor to obtain advice about the terms of the binding financial agreement.
-The lawyer told Ms Thorne it was the worst agreement they had ever seen, and advised Ms Thorne not sign it.
+Then, ten days before their wedding Mr Kennedy took Ms Thorne to a solicitor to obtain advice about the terms of a binding financial agreement which was purported to be entered into between them.
+The lawyer advised Ms Thorne that the agreement was highly prejudiced against her, and advised her not to sign it.
 Mr Kennedy told Ms Thorne that if she did not sign the agreement then the wedding would not go ahead.
-Despite the lawyer’s ‘significant concerns’, Ms Thorne signed the agreement anyway.
+Despite the lawyer’s ‘advice, Ms Thorne signed the agreement and the wedding continued.

-The couple separated in 2011 and Ms Thorne was allocated what the High Court described as a ‘piteously small’ lump sum payment based on the terms of the binding financial agreement.
+The couple separated in 2011 and Ms Thorne was provided with what the High Court described as a ‘piteously small’ lump sum payment based on the terms of the binding financial agreement.
 After lengthy legal proceedings, the High Court ruled that Mr Kennedy had taken advantage of his ex-wife’s vulnerability to obtain an agreement which was ‘entirely inappropriate and wholly inadequate.’
-The agreement was entered into as a result of undue influence, illegitimate pressure and unconscionable conduct.
+The agreement was entered into as a result of undue influence, illegitimate pressure and unconscionable conduct – Ms Thorne was in a foreign country, with no support system, and was entirely reliant on Mr Kennedy for financial and emotional support.
+Mr Kennedy had also promised to help relocate Ms Thorne’s family to Australia following the marriage.
+As a result, the binding financial agreement was not enforceable and was subsequently set-aside.

 Impact on Binding Financial Agreements in Australia